valtech-nyc/proposal-fsharp-pipelines/README.md

 ### Impact on Precedence

-Arrow functions do not require parentheses.
-The shorthand way of understanding how this works is that the pipeline operator effectively terminates the body of an arrow function.
+Arrow functions do not require parentheses, allowing developers to use the pipeline operator to build up a composition chain.
 This means that this:

 ```js
 const a = x => x |> a |> b